barionleg/cesium.wiki.gs/Widget-Details.md

 * The [Playback widget](Playback-Details) works with the timeline widget, also has no dependency on other libraries, and is also not a typical UI toolkit kind of widget.

-It's easy to bundle the the above two with `Cesium.js`, and integrate with UI elements from other toolkits.
+It's easy to bundle the above two with `Cesium.js`, and integrate with UI elements from other toolkits.
 But the `CesiumViewerWidget` offers a bit more UI that is harder to classify:

 * A full-screen button